girover/laravel-family-tree-builder/README.md

     $node->ancestor(3); // returns the father of grandfather
 ```
 ##
-To get all ancestors of this node
+To get all ancestors of a node
 ```php
     return $node->ancestors();
 ```